o-ran-sc/nonrtric-plt-sme/servicemanager/README.md

 ## Kongclearup

-Please note that a special executable has been provided for deleting Kong routes and services that have been created ServiceManager in Kong.
-This executable is called `kongclearup` and is found in the working directory of the ServiceManger Docker image, at `/app/kongclearup`.
+Please note that a special executable has been provided for deleting Kong routes and services that have been created by Service Manager in Kong.
+This executable is called `kongclearup` and is found in the working directory of the Service Manger Docker image, at `/app/servicemanager`.
 When we create a Kong route or service, we add Kong tags with information as follows.
   * apfId
   * aefId
   * apiId
   * apiVersion
   * resourceName

 When we delete Kong routes and services using `kongclearup`, we check for the existance of these tags, specifically, apfId, apiId and aefId.
 Only if these tags exist and have values do we proceed to delete the Kong service or route.
 The executable `kongclearup` uses the volume-mounted .env file to load the configuration giving the location of Kong.
 Please refer to `sme/servicemanager/internal/kongclearup.go`.

 ## Stand-alone Deployment on Kubernetes

-For a stand-alone deployment, please see the `deploy` folder for configurations to deploy to R1-SME-Manager to Kubernetes.
+For a stand-alone deployment, please see the `deploy` folder for configurations to deploy to Service Manager to Kubernetes.
 We need the following steps.
- - Deploy a PV for Kong's Postgres database (depends on your Kubernetes cluster)
+ - Deploy a PV for Kong's Postgres database (depends on your Kubernetes cluster, not needed for Minikube)
  - Deploy a PVC for Kong's Postgres database
  - Deploy Kong with Postgres
- - Deploy Capifcore
+ - Deploy CAPIFcore
- - Deploy R1-SME-Manager
+ - Deploy Service Manager

 We consolidate the above steps into the script `deploy-to-k8s.sh`.
 To delete the full deployment, you can use `delete-from-k8s.sh`.
 The deploy folder has the following structure.